How To Cook Artichokes

 How to Eat an Artichoke

 You can enjoy an artichoke plain, but it is SO MUCH better when you dip each bite into a dipping sauce.
-Here are some of my favorite things to dip artichokes in:
+Try some of my favorite things to dip artichokes in!

-• Melted butter, garlic butter, or lemon butter
+• Butter sauce – Melted butter, garlic butter, or lemon butter all have that creamy buttery rich taste.

-• Lemon infused olive oil or lemon infused balsamic (you can find these at Italian markets… YUM)
+• Lemon – Infused olive oil or lemon-infused balsamic will have your tastebuds singing!
+You can find these at Italian markets.
+So good!

 What are the health benefits of artichokes?